 Mistake 3: Choosing a Real Estate Agent Who Sold The Most Properties

-A real estate agent who sells 13 out of 15 listings vs another agent who sells 20 out of 50 listings must be doing something better, no?!
+Who do you think to be the better agent: the real estate agent who sells 13 out of 15 listings or the agent who sells 20 out of 50 listings?!

 Is the real estate agent’s overall service equivalent to the high sales figures?

-You might be uncle Jack or cousin Marie’s favorite, when it’s time to dive into some intense negotiation periods, and subsequent legal paperwork, if things were not to work out with the buyer(s), it might be tough to split the personal from the business angle of the property sale!
+You might be uncle Jack or cousin Marie’s favorite, but when it’s time to dive into some intense negotiation sessions, and subsequent legal paperwork, if things were not to work out with the buyer(s), it might be tough to split the personal from the business angle of the property sale!

-Will you or your relative be able to look past whatever may have developed from a home selling process if the experience isn’t the greatest?
+Will you or your relative be able to look past whatever may have gone wrong during the home selling process if the experience wasn’t the greatest?

-Maybe one’s decision to choose the relative should perhaps not be automatically assumed, as whoever will be marketing your home, will going through a fair interview process together with multiple agents, all vying for the listing agent job!
+Whoever will eventually be marketing your home should be going through a fair interview process together with other interested agents, all vying for the listing agent job!

 Let the best (wo)man win!